 Air separation units and air gas filling plants, including mixtures, are not subject to the EPR permitting regime.
 Air separation units do often operate on sites regulated by the Environment Agency under EPR.
 The BCGA has worked with the Environment Agency to establish that no separate permit is needed for the gas company operation, provided that certain conditions are met.
-Refer to BCGA Guidance Note 21, Environmental Guidelines for Air Separation Plant and Equipment on sites regulated under IPPC.
+Refer to BCGA GN 21, Environmental Guidelines for Air Separation Plant and Equipment on sites regulated under IPPC.

 EIGA has produced Technical Bulletin 01/12, Impact of the Industrial Emissions Directive, to provide information to EIGA member companies on the applicability of the Industrial Emissions Directive (IED) to industrial gases processes and on the changes introduced in the IED.